In general, use second person in your docs rather than first person—"you" (sometimes implicit) instead of "we."

 Recommended: Create an XML entry.

-If you have to use "we," it's better to use the active-voice "We recommend" than the passive-voice "It is recommended."
+If you have to use "we," it's better to use the active-voice "We recommend" than the less direct "It is recommended."

 However, it's generally best to avoid "our".
 For example: